What to do in your allotment in January

 Written by Lee Senior

-- Sow sweet pea seeds this month in a modular seed tray or a root trainer tray under cover, either indoors on a sunny windowsill or in the greenhouse.
+- Sow sweet pea seeds in a modular seed tray or a root trainer tray under cover, either indoors on a sunny windowsill or in the greenhouse.
 Use good quality seed compost, and make sure your seedlings neither dry out nor sit in waterlogged soil when they emerge.

 - Dianthus ‘Sugar Baby Mix’ can also be sown towards the end of the month.